VanOvermeire/parallel-testing-lambda/README.md

 ...

+### Why note use CodeBuild or ECS?

+I also did some experiments with both CodeBuild en ECS Tasks.
+On the plus, those solutions are more flexible, and require less set up.
+On the other hand, startup times are an issue (it can take a while before your task is even ready to start your tests) and at a glance the costs seem higher as well.

 ## Usage

-First run the setup which will help you build a `config.json` file for your project(s):
+First run the setup which will create the basic infrastructure and configuration for your project:

 ```
 node config.js
 ```

+This can take several minutes depending on the size of your project.

-Once that is done, you can run the `run.js` command with `-p` or `--project`.
-Use `--help` to explore additional arguments.
+Once that is done, you can run the `run.js` command which will watch for file changes and allow you to run tests.

 ```
-run.js -p my-example-project
+run.js
 ```

-On a first run, this will set up your infrastructure and build a docker image for running the tests.
-Afterwards, if there are no changes to dependencies, these steps will be skipped (and everything will be much quicker).
+Important note!
+This should run whenever you are working on the project since it will keep an eye on change and send them to AWS.
+This is a speed optimization.
+You can use the config to update your project if you did not / do not want to do this.

+## Requirements

+- an AWS account
+- configured AWS CLI
+- npm & node (developed with v14.0.0)
+- docker

+## Use case

-Recommendation: use for 'mature' projects with multiple subprojects where dependencies do not change as often.
+Mature projects with multiple subprojects where dependencies do not change as often and unit tests run slow, either because there are a lot of them, or it is taking a while to handle Typescript transforms.
-See also the 'Time example' below.

-Some additional notes:
+## Limitations

-- the total size of your project *after npm install* should be below 500 MB.
+- the total size of your project *after npm install* should be below 500 MB
 - *Individual test commands* will timeout after 5 minutes.
+So if you have a single package with hundreds of Typescript unit tests, that might be a problem

 ## Example estimates